Baltimore Colts

-The Baltimore Colts were a professional American football team based in Baltimore, United States from 1953 to 1983, when its owner Robert Irsay moved the franchise to Indianapolis.
+The Baltimore Colts were a professional American football team based in Baltimore from 1953 to 1983, when its owner Robert Irsay moved the franchise to Indianapolis.
 The team was named for Baltimore's history of horse breeding and racing.
 It was the second incarnation of the Baltimore Colts, the first having played for three years in the All-America Football Conference and one in the National Football League (NFL).
-This Baltimore Colts played their home games at Memorial Stadium.
+The Baltimore Colts played their home games at Memorial Stadium.